 Back in 1662, historian Thomas Fuller observed that, “in Cash-Haulton especially, there be excellent trouts: so are there plenty of the best wall-nuts in the same place”.
 Later, Carshalton was known for its watercress beds – Old Watercress Walk still bears the name – and its lavender fields.
 Although we usually think of lavender as a scent, it's edible, and closely related to rosemary.
 Based on all that, we've put together a dish called trout Carshalton, baked with walnuts, scented (lightly) with lavender, and served with watercress.
-If everyone in Carshalton isn't dining on it this spring, it won't be our fault.
+If everyone in Carshalton isn't dining on it by the end of the year, it won't be our fault.
 If you're not keen on the idea of scenting it with lavender, you can leave that out, or use rosemary instead.

 Meanwhile, here's the recipe:

 50g or 2oz butter (or equivalent amount of olive, sunflower, walnut or similar oil)

 one or two small sprigs of lavender (optional)